marcodsn/SPB/README.md

 ## Dataset Summary

-This dataset contains around 6.000 synthetically generated, fictional character personas in a structured JSON format, with a focus on online-based conversational personas.
+This dataset contains around 5.000 synthetically generated, fictional character personas in a structured JSON format, with a focus on online-based conversational personas.
 Each persona includes a name, age, personality traits, a concise background story, and a described chatting style.
 An entry is added to idetify the model used to generate the persona.

-The dataset was created programmatically using a large language model (specifically, for this iteration, we used `Qwen/Qwen3-30B-A3B-Instruct-2507`) guided by a detailed, component-based prompting strategy.
+The dataset was created programmatically using a large language model (specifically, for this iteration, we used [`Kimi-K2-Instruct`](https://huggingface.co/moonshotai/Kimi-K2-Instruct) and [`GLM-4.5-Air-FP8`](https://huggingface.co/zai-org/GLM-4.5-Air-FP8)) guided by a detailed, component-based prompting strategy.

 This dataset is designed for infering language models in tasks requiring character consistency, role-playing, and stylistic dialogue generation.
 It is the foundation of a coming dataset containing synthetic conversations between these personas.